cjappl/rtlog-cpp/README.md

 - Ability to log messages of any type and size from the real-time thread
 - Statically allocated memory at compile time, no allocations in the real-time thread
 - Support for printf-style format specifiers (using [a version of the printf family](https://github.com/nothings/stb/blob/master/stb_sprintf.h) that doesn't hit the `localeconv` lock) OR support for modern libfmt formatting.
-- Efficient thread-safe logging using a [lock free queue](https://github.com/cameron314/readerwriterqueue).
+- Efficient thread-safe logging using a [lock free queue](https://github.com/hogliux/farbot)

 ## Requirements

 - A C++17 compatible compiler
 - The C++17 standard library
-- moodycamel::ReaderWriterQueue (will be downloaded via cmake if not provided)
+- farbot::fifo (will be downloaded via cmake if not provided)
 - stb's vsnprintf (will be downloaded via cmake if not provided) OR libfmt if cmake is run with the `RTSAN_USE_FMTLIB` option

 ## Installation via CMake